sborrego/R-with-ggplot-data-visualization/README.md

 - Provide the necessary information or log in if you have an account with RStudio Cloud
 - Under *Your Workspace* on the left side, *Your Content* should be selected
 - On the far right, under your name at the top, click on the blue **New Project** button, then **New RStudio Project**
-- At the top you can *rename* the project by clicking on Untitled Project
+- At the top you can *rename* the project by clicking on "Untitled Project"

 You are all set!
 This workspace will be saved and ready to access anytime in the future.